 Our vision is a refugee community owned discourse built on respect that supports and values people seeking asylum.

-Road to Refuge is a volunteer, not-for-profit organisation that that runs community education events, workshops and other platforms about asylum seekers and refugees in Australia, alongside our interactive web program.
+Road to Refuge is a not-for-profit organisation that has been generating informed, constructive and inclusive conversations about people seeking asylum and refugees in Australia since 2012.